ptichko/Two-Layer-Network-with-Hebbian-Learning/README.md

-The model of auditory-vestibular interactions during infants’ processing of musical rhythm was implemented as a two-layer oscillatory netural network, with one network representing the auditory system, and the other representing a distributed vestibular-motor system.
+The model of auditory-vestibular interactions during infants’ processing of musical rhythm was implemented as a two-layer oscillatory netural network, with one network representing the auditory system and the other representing a distributed vestibular-motor system.
 The networks are connected with auditory-motor efferent connections that allow activity from the motor network to propogate to the auditory network.
 The auditory network was equipped with a Hebbian plasticity rule to model short-term plasticity in the auditory system.

 ## Simulations and Model Output